 The museum is open.
-Tickets for visits up to the end of August are available now via online booking.
+Tickets for visits are available via online booking.

 We’re the first of Richmond’s visitor attractions to emerge from lockdown and are marking the occasion with the launch of a new special exhibition.